QAZIMAAZARSHAD/Apni-Dukaan/README.md

 <div>
 <img src="Images\ApniDukaanLogo.jpg" height = "95" align = "left" padding-bottom = "10px"/>
 <div>
-ApniDukaa.com is a place for all the Shopaholics to get everything they need.
-This website allows all the users to buy items of their choice from a long range of products such as clothes, electronic gadgets, toys, electrip appliances, cosmetics, household products, stationary, books, and many more.
+ApniDukaan.com is a place for all the Shopaholics to get everything they need.
+This website allows all the users to buy items of their choice from a long range of products such as clothes, electronic gadgets, toys, electric appliances, cosmetics, household products, stationary, books, and many more.
 </div>
 </div>
 </p>